mlr07/game/readme.md

 2. option to exit and return to menu

 ## ???
+- break menu away from breathing square
+    - import illusions into menu
+- implement arrow lengths with own module
 - implement pause screen with space
 - implement exit screen with esc
-- adjust orange square start position